The City of Guelph offers lots of opportunities for skaters of all ages to take part in skating activities throughout the fall/winter season.

 Our skating programs include:

 - Shinny programs: Hockey players benefit from drop-in, pick up hockey.
 Full equipment and helmets are mandatory.
 Goalies (maximum 2 per session) subsidized.
-Space is limited to 24 players and 4 goalies.
-Check-in is 30 minutes prior to start time.
+Space is limited to 20 players and 2 goalies.
+Check-in is 10 minutes prior to start time.
 The City of Guelph will not be issuing jerseys this year.
 Please bring a light and dark jersey for play.
 Showers are not available.

-Skating and shinny admissions can be purchased on a per visit or monthly basis.
+Skating and shinny admissions can be purchased 72 hours in advance on a per visit or monthly basis.
 Check out our recreation and fitness passes information.
 There is a 24 person maximum capacity for all of the above skating programs.

 Fee Assistance in Recreation (FAIR)

 We offer a subsidy program to help adults and seniors on a limited income stay active with the Fee Assistance in Recreation (FAIR) program.
 The program helps subsidize the cost for recreation programs, swim passes, or other memberships.
 People who qualify can receive a discount on registration fees.

 Learn basic skating skills in a fun, recreational environment.
 Skating skills are taught through both large and small group games, relays and activities.
 CSA skating or hockey approved helmets are mandatory.
 Participants will not be allowed on the ice without a proper helmet.

 For children’s programs, progress reports are given out at the end of each session.

 CSA Approved helmets for skating or hockey are mandatory for this program.
 Bicycle helmets are not allowed.
 Your child will not be allowed on the ice without a proper fitting CSA approved hockey or skating helmet.

 Warm pants and a winter jacket are recommended to stay warm and comfortable while skating in the arenas.
 Even though it’s warm outside, it’s very cold in the arena.